 Historically, the Group derived benefits from the Italian Government's investment incentive program for under-industrialized regions in Southern Italy, which includes the area that serves as the center of the Group's operations.
 The investment incentive program provided tax benefits, capital grants and subsidized loans.
-In particular, a substantial portion of the Group's earnings before taxes and minority interest from 1994 to 2003 was derived from companies entitled to some extent to such tax exemptions.
+In particular, a substantial portion of the Group's earnings before taxes and minority interests from 1994 to 2003 was derived from Group companies to some extent to such tax exemptions.
 All tax exemptions expired between 1996 and 2003.
 The last tax exemption was related to the subsidiary "Style & Comfort S.r.l." and expired on December 27, 2003.

-In December 1996, the Company and the "Contract Planning Service" of the Italian Ministry of the Industrial Activities signed a "Program Agreement" with respect to the "Natuzzi 2000 project".
-In connection with this project, Natuzzi Group prepared a multi-faceted program of industrial investments for the increase of the production capacity of leather and fabric upholstered furniture in the area close to its headquarters in Italy.
-According to this "Program Agreement", Natuzzi should have realized investments for £295.2 million and at the same time the Italian government should have contributed in the form of capital grants for €145.5 million.
-During 2003 Natuzzi revised its growth and production strategy due to the strong competition of products realized by competitors in countries like China and Brazil.
-Therefore, as a consequence of this change in the economic environment in 2003 Natuzzi requested to the Italian Ministry of the Industrial Activities the revision of the original "Program Agreement" as follows: reduction of the investment to be realized from €295.2 million to €69.8 million, and reduction of the related capital grants from €145.5 million to €35.6 million.
+In December 1996, the Company and the "Contract Planning Service" of the Italian Ministry of Industrial Activities signed a "Program Agreement" with respect to the "Natuzzi 2000 project".
+In connection with this project, the Group prepared a multi-faceted program of industrial investments for the increase of the production capacity of leather and fabric upholstered furniture in the area close to its headquarters in Italy.
+According to this "Program Agreement", Natuzzi should have made investments for £295.2 million and at the same time the Italian government should have contributed in the form of capital grants for €145.5 million.
+During 2003 Natuzzi revised its growth and production strategy due to the strong competition from competitors in countries like China and Brazil.
+Therefore, as a consequence of this change in the economic environment in 2003 Natuzzi requested to the Italian Ministry of Industrial Activities the revision of the original "Program Agreement" as follows: reduction of the investment to be made from €295.2 million to €69.8 million, and reduction of the related capital grants from €145.5 million to €35.6 million.
 During April 2005 the Company received from the Italian Government the final approval of the "Program Agreement" confirming these revisions.
 Natuzzi received under the aforementioned project capital grants for €24.2 million.
 A committee has been appointed by the Ministry of Industrial Activities to prepare the final technical report for the disbursement of the remaining capital grants of approximately €11.4 million.

 On April 27, 2004, the Technical-Scientific Committee of the Italian Education, University and Research Ministry approved a four-year research project presented by the Company in February 2002 related to improvement and development in leather manufacturing and processing.
-The Committee has approved a maximum capital grant of $\pounds$ 2.4 million and a 10-year subsidized loan for a maximum amount of $\pounds$ 3.7 million at a subsidized interest rate of 0.5% to be used in connection with industrial research expenses and prototype developments (as published on August 20, 2004, in the Italian Official Gazette (Gazzetta Ufficiale della Repubblica Italiana) n° 195).
-Industrial research and prototype developments planned as part of the project are already underway thanks to the collaborative efforts of specialized in-house personnel and university researchers from the University of Lecce and the Polytechnic University of Bari.
-In February 2007, the Company provided the above mentioned Committee with the complete list of the expenses to be acknowledged under such project that have been incurred between August 19, 2002 through December 31, 2003, amounting to £1.0 million.
-Recently, the Company sent the list of all the costs incurred in 2004 and 2005, amounting to £1.1 million and £1.7 million respectively, to be acknowledged under the same project.
-Currently, the Company is working on detailing all the expenses incurred in 2006.
+The Committee has approved a maximum capital grant of €2.4 million and a 10-year subsidized loan for a maximum amount of €3.7 million at a subsidized interest rate of 0.5% to be used in connection with industrial research expenses and prototype developments (as published on August 20, 2004, in the Italian Official Gazette (Gazzetta Ufficiale della Repubblica Italiana) no 195).
+Industrial research and prototype developments, planned as part of the project, are already underway thanks to the collaborative efforts of specialized in-house personnel and university researchers from the University of Lecce and the Polytechnic University of Bari.
+In February 2007, the Company provided the above mentioned Committee with the complete list of the expenses to be acknowledged under such project that have been incurred between August 19, 2002 through December 31, 2003, amounting to €1.0 million.
+Also in 2007, the Company sent the list of all the costs incurred in 2004 and 2005, amounting to €1.1 million and €1.7 million respectively, to be acknowledged under the same project.
+In July 2008, the Company plans to provide the Committee with all the relevant remaining documentation pertaining to the expenses incurred up to August 2007 (date of completion of the project).